eric-epstein-5747/python-explorations/README.md

 # python-explorations
 # This repository contains my solutions to the exercises in John V. Guttag's "Introduction to Computation and Programming Using Python", 2nd Edition.
+Filenames indicate the exercise to which it is a solution, plus the subject matter of the exercise.
+For instance, "Ex p30 adding decimals in a string" refers to my answer to the (unique) exercise on p.30 of Guttag's textbook in which we are asked to write a program that adds the decimals in a string.